 How Superorganisms Work Together to Build Infinite Wealth in a Finite World

-For hundreds of millions of years, ants and termites and vast underground fungal networks have worked together in huge cities, tens of millions strong, compounding their wealth from one generation to the next with no management whatsoever.
-With just four simple principles—Collective Intelligence, Distributed Leadership, Swarm Creativity, and Regenerative Value—Dr. Tamsin Woolley-Barker’s groundbreaking new book, Teeming, shows how these diverse and independent individuals pool their experience to creat rich hotspots of abundance.
-Dr. Woolley-Barker is an evolutionary biologist and biomimicry pioneer whose work shows how business can mimic the techniques of superogranisms to create generating long-lasting value in an unpredictable world.
+For hundreds of millions of years, ants, termites, and vast underground fungal networks have worked together.
+In huge cities, tens of millions strong, compound their wealth from one generation to the next with no management whatsoever.
+With just four simple principles—Collective Intelligence, Distributed Leadership, Swarm Creativity, and Regenerative Value—Dr. Tamsin Woolley-Barker’s groundbreaking book, Teeming, shows how these diverse and independent individuals pool their experience to creat rich hotspots of abundance.
+Dr. Woolley-Barker is an evolutionary biologist and biomimicry pioneer.
+Her work shows how business can mimic the techniques of superogranisms to create generating long-lasting value in an unpredictable world.

 Reviews / Endorsements